For Content Creators

 - Address demands of states for standardized description of learning resources

-The leadership of the LRMI is fully aware that success of this project relies heavily on adoption and implementation of the new framework.
-We encourage publishers, educators, and all individuals with a stake in educational search, to provide their guidance and feedback on the LRMI Discussion Forum.
+Since the success of this project relies heavily on adoption and implementation of the new framework, LRMI leaders have worked hard throughout the initiative to encourage publishers, educators, and all individuals with a stake in educational search to provide guidance and feedback on the LRMI Discussion Forum.